GerryFerdinandus/Renesas-RX-GCC/README.md

 ---

 ## The main purpose of this project ##
-  * Release Renesas GCC compiler for 64 bit Ubuntu 14.04
+  1. Release Renesas GCC compiler for 64 bit Ubuntu 14.04
-  * Use this compiler release for the Travis-ci build server.
+  2. Use this compiler release for the Travis-ci build server.
-  * Via compiler build on the Travis-ci build server, the [Coverity scan](https://scan.coverity.com/projects) can then be run.
+  3. Via the Travis-ci build server, the [Coverity scan](https://scan.coverity.com/projects) and [SonarQube scan](https://sonarqube.com) can then be run.

 ---